Squarespace SEO Grader Instructions

 Missing Meta Description

-A meta description is a short summary of your page that may appear in search engine results.
+A meta description is a short summary of your page that appears in search engine results.
+It’s the description you see below the title of search results when you Google.
+And you don’t have it.

 Open your Squarespace website.